To set forth requirements regarding information entrusted to the University by the public and members of the KU community.

 Every unit is responsible for maintaining the necessary confidentiality, integrity and availability of the information it handles.
 Every unit is responsible for granting to assigned individuals within the unit the reasonable, minimum access to Private Information needed to accomplish the necessary institutional purposes.
 All University employees are required to abide by state and federal laws and University policies, procedures and guidelines regarding the handling and protection of Private Information.

 Employees who become aware of a breach of the privacy or security of Private Information must report such breach immediately to the Information Services Customer Service Center at 864-8080.
-The Information Services Customer Service Center will notify the KU Privacy Office and/or the KU IT Security Officer as required by the particular incident.
+The Information Services Customer Service Center will notify the Office of the General Counsel and/or the KU IT Security Officer as required by the particular incident.

 Disclosure of Information

 Private Information may be disclosed only to the extent that is permitted or required by law.
 Disclosure must comply with applicable requirements regarding consent or authorization for disclosure.

 Legally Mandated Disclosure of Information

 The University may be required to release information, including Private Information, where required by state or federal law or upon receipt of a subpoena, search warrant or other court order.

 The University supports a climate of trust and respect.
 The University does not ordinarily read, monitor or screen employees’ routine use of information resources, except as necessary to maintain quality of service, to investigate a breach of security or misuse of University information resources or where required by law.

 For additional information about the appropriate use of University resources, refer to the Acceptable Use Policy.

 Violations of this policy may result in disciplinary action, up to and including dismissal of employees.
 Employment actions will be conducted under the advice and guidance of Human Resource Management and the Office of the General Counsel.